jing-tw/lab-react/lab/12-showwave/client/README.md

-# Demo for creating a new React Component and switch the images
+# A Demo for creating a React function component to show time serial data
 # Install
 ```bash
 yarn install